Introduction

 boundary p p s

 This line sets the boundary conditions for the simulation.
-The first two letters indicate periodic boundary conditions in the x and y directions, respectively.
-This means that we are simulating an infinite surface in the x and y directions.
-Additionally, it means that atoms will interact with their periodic images in the x and y directions.
+The first two letters indicate periodic boundary conditions in the x and y directions.
+This means we’re simulating an infinite surface in x and y directions.

 Atom Style